ImZackAdams/nyx-local/README.md

 ## Why

-Because crypto was supposed to be p2p electronic cash and somehow we ended up needing accounts and APIs and third party services just to send money.
+Because crypto was supposed to be p2p electronic cash and somehow we ended up needing accounts and APIs and third party services just to send and receive money.

 Because "decentralized" should not mean "please connect to our centralized infrastructure."
 Because permissionless should actually be permissionless, not "create an account first."